jeFF0Falltrades/IoCs/README.md

 # IoCs
-A collection of Indicators of Compromise (IoCs), most aligning with samples derived from the signatures in the YARA-Signatures and Malware-Writeups repo.
+A collection of Indicators of Compromise (IoCs), most aligning with samples derived from the signatures in the YARA-Signatures and Malware-Writeups repos.

 I am always looking for feedback, corrections, additions, tips, and lessons learned.